 Roundtable 2.0 Lever #1: I know some of the most fascinating people in the world.
 And I’m going to introduce you to them.

 Each meeting will now include a special guest who will spend at least one full day with the group.
 These people are hard to reach.
 Individuals you would not normally meet or get to spend time with under ordinary circumstances.
 Given that these individuals have so much freedom and autonomy, it can be a trick to get them into a room.
-But each of our three meetings (January in Florida, May + October in the Chicagoland area) will feature a guest with fascinating insights to share, with full access.
+But each of our three meetings (January in San Diego, May + October in the Chicagoland area) will feature a guest with fascinating insights to share, with full access.
 You get meals and up-close-and-personal time.

 Roundtable 2.0 Lever #2: Curated Show & Tell.
 My members have epiphanies and discoveries, and I am carving out very specific time for those discoveries to be shared.
 Oftentimes these come from stories that could never be revealed in public.